 Freezing watermelon is an excellent way to preserve its freshness.
-It’s challenging, however, since watermelon is huge and takes up a lot of space in your fridge.
+It’s challenging, however, since this famous fruit starting with W is huge and takes up a lot of space in your fridge.
 Plus, would anything bad happen if I froze it?

 If you have similar questions, you’ve come to the right place.
 This article will give you the answer to whether you can freeze watermelon or not; in addition, you will learn more about watermelons and how to store them correctly.

 Overall, Is Watermelon Freezable?